 - We show our respect for each other and for our school by sharing toys, taking turns, asking politely, looking after our toys and taking care of our environment.

 - We use our learning powers and our Come and See experiences to help us grow in dignity.
 We are also encouraged to be more independent through self-registration and lunch choices, investigative play, snack time and changing clothing and footwear.

-This term we will be settling into our new class, getting to know our teachers and making new friends.
-We will also be starting our learning journey, which along with the Early Years Curriculum also includes:
+This term we will be looking for signs of new life to show us Spring is on its way.
+We will continue with our learning journey, which along with the Early Years Curriculum also includes: